-Regardless of what you’d like to call the process, it’s a fact that many women experience physical changes to their intimate areas that may require them to seek solutions.
-Let’s take a closer look at what happens downstairs over time.
+The FDA issued the statement because the phrase “vaginal rejuvenation” doesn’t really mean anything.
+Regardless of what you’d like to call the process, it’s a fact that many women experience physical changes to their intimate areas that may compel them to seek solutions.

-Our bodies are truly extraordinary but even for women who don't have vaginal deliveries, the natural aging process can cause your vagina to lose its elasticity and natural lubrication making it difficult to enjoy life and sex as usual.
+Our bodies are capable of remarkable and extraordinary things.
+However, even for women who don't have vaginal deliveries, the natural aging process can cause your vagina to lose its elasticity and natural lubrication.
+As a result, you may have difficulty enjoying life and sex as you used to.

-Due to the trauma on the pelvic floor that occurs during childbirth or in the natural process of aging, the vagina and labia (exterior tissue) never quite return to their initial starting place.
-Some of these changes are inevitable, but a woman’s previous pelvic floor health, and what happened during birth have a larger effect on how well her pelvic floor muscles bounce back.
+Due to the natural aging process and the trauma that occurs during childbirth, the vagina and labia (exterior tissue) never quite return to their initial starting place.
+Some of these changes are inevitable.
+Other changes that women notice are:

 - Labia becomes darker